 Table 3-2 shows the District's revenue budget for FY 2017.
 The projected water sales revenue for the years following FY 2017 were not calculated based on the existing rate structure, but rather inflated proportionally by each year's estimated water usage.
-For example, the total amount of usage did not increase from FY 2017 to 2018.
-Subsequently, the projected water sales revenue for FY 2018 is the same as the revenue projected for FY 2017.
+For example, the total amount of usage increased by 10% from FY 2017 to 2018.
+Subsequently, the projected water sales revenue for FY 2018 is 10% more than that of FY 2017.